CyanGirl/CyanGirl/README.md

-- 👋 Hi, I’m @CyanGirl
+## 👋 Hey there, I’m @CyanGirl!

+### Me
 - 👀 I’m interested in Automation and Web Developement.
 - 🌱 I’m currently learning Machine Learning.
+- :thinking: I'm currently working as Python Developer.

+### My Profile
->> This is My Learning Github Profile.
+>> - This is My Learning Github Profile.
 All the repositories here are the projects developed by me while learning the topic.
+>> - I use Python as my primary Language.
+>> - My Repositories contain mostly Algorithms and Web  Developement Projects.

-_Thank You
+:relaxed:_Thank You